 Add meatballs to hot pan and cook on three sides until well-browned, 2-3 minutes per side.

 Transfer meatballs to a plate.

 Wipe pan clean and reserve.

 Finish the Meatballs

 Return pan used to sear meatballs to medium heat and add 1 tsp. olive oil.
-Add sliced mushrooms to hot pan and cook undisturbed until browned on one side, 2-3 minutes.
+Add sliced mushrooms and a pinch of salt to hot pan and cook undisturbed until browned on one side, 2-3 minutes.

 Add ½ cup water, demi-glace, and meatballs and any accumulated juices to hot pan.
-Stir occasionally until slightly thickened and meatballs reach a minimum internal temperature of 160 degrees, 3-5 minutes.
+Stir occasionally until sauce is slightly thickened and meatballs reach a minimum internal temperature of 160 degrees, 3-5 minutes.